ensnare-org/ensnare/README.md

 Various Bash commands that I use during Ensnare development:

 * `./precheck`: runs formatting and tests that should precede any commit.
-* `cargo release --workspace -x alpha`: Generates a new release and pushes it to [GitHub](https://github.com/ensnare-org/ensnare) and [crates.io](https://crates.io/crates/ensnare).
+* `./do-release`: Generates a new release and pushes it to [GitHub](https://github.com/ensnare-org/ensnare) and [crates.io](https://crates.io/crates/ensnare).